Woosmap/woosmap-autocomplete-searchbox/README.md

 </script>
 ```

-The load of Google Places is **optional**, as the widget will load it automatically regarding the google options.
+Loading Google Places is **optional**, since the widget does it automatically according to the Google options.

 ## Add Listener on Selected Localities or Places details